-Step 1: set up your project box
+Step 1: Prepare your workspace

-Step 2: place art on paint pyramids
+Step 2: Place art on paint pyramids

 Check that the art piece is level (the resin is self-leveling, so you don’t want the piece leaning or pooling resin in one spot).
 Make sure there is adequate space to move around as you pour and that the box can close without coming into contact with the canvas as it cures.

-Step 3: Mix, using a timer
+Step 3: Mix the resin using a timer

 Put on gloves and pour the contents into the same cup.
 Stir vigorously for 3 minutes.
 And by 3 minutes, I mean THREE.
 WHOLE.
 MINUTES.
 Undermixing can lead to funky results, so set a timer to make sure you are thorough and ready to pour (I used my cell phone).
 Don’t be surprised if it starts to feel a little warm (it’s a chemical reaction).